gmierz/pupil-lib/pupillib/docs/data_container.md

     // Merges datasets, data streams, or triggers.
 See data_container.py for more information.
     // .data_store
     - merge(target_dset_name, source_dset_name=None, dsets_object=None)

     // .datasets, .data_streams, .triggers
     - merge(data_source)

+    // Use this to save trigger timestamps and names of each dataset
+    // TODO: This is NOT IMPLEMENTED/FUNCTIONING for merged datasets
+    - save_trigger_csv(output_dir, name='')

+    // Use this to save the raw data stream to a csv
+    // TODO: This is NOT IMPLEMENTED/FUNCTIONING for merged datasets
+    - save_rawstream_csv(self, output_dir, name=''):

 The following is a more detailed explanation: